Shikhararora19/Trendify/README.md

 ---

 ## Features
-- Fetches trends from Google, Reddit, and YouTube.
+- Scrapes trends from Google, Reddit, and YouTube.
 - Categorizes data into predefined categories using ChatGPT.
 - Displays trends with relevant metadata like search volume, upvotes, or views.